- Open Access

 Electronic supplementary material

-Additional file 1: HB and WSU-HN6 cells (5×105 ml-1) were stimulated with LPS (1 μg/ml) for 24 h, and then cytokine and chemokine in the supernatants were assayed using ELISA.
+Additional file 1: Figure S1.
+HB and WSU-HN6 cells (5×105 ml-1) were stimulated with LPS (1 μg/ml) for 24 h, and then cytokine and chemokine in the supernatants were assayed using ELISA.
 Figure S2.
 LPS-induced secretion of cytokines was blocked by the specific p38 MAPK inhibitor PD169316.
 (XLS 32 KB)